Skip to Content

 Getting Stephanotis To Flower: Follow These 8 Guidelines

-The Stephanotis plant is a beautiful climbing vine that produces exquisite white flowers with a strong and alluring fragrance.
+The Stephanotis plant is a beautiful climber that yields exquisite white flowers and emanates a captivating fragrance.

 However the blooming cycle of this plant, which is typically between summer and early winter, can be difficult to master.
 The lack of seasonal blooms can be discouraging.